dhirsch1138/cc65_template/README.md

 ### Firmware
 Defines memory spaces & segments that your code will use.
 This sounds scary, don't panic.
 I'll try to explain it in comments as part of my examples.
 For now, just know that **firmware is defined in source/firmware.cfg**.
 The make rules in this template expect a firmware.cfg file in the source director.
 When in doubt, simpler is better if you don't need the extra features.
 They are in all three examples:
-* "examples/video3_original" has a simple firmware definition, just declaring the code address range: starting at $8000 for $8000 bytes.
-The reset segment is defined too.
+* "examples/video3_original_w_cc65" has a simple firmware definition but it isn't actually being utilized in the source.
 * "examples/video3_w_cc65" has the same simple firmware definition, just declaring the code address range: starting at $8000 for $8000 bytes.
 The reset segment is defined too.
 * "examples/video3_w_cc65_viafirmware" has the same code address range, but also reserved addresses for the VIA.
 This lets the code reference the VIA address space dynamically.
 Documentation is here https://cc65.github.io/doc/ld65.html#config-files